Bentleyj/BeyondPhotography/README.md

 ### Day 85

 First step on a journey today, I want to do the same thing that we did with the self-similarity but make it even more self similar.
 I want to take the upper left corner of the image and duplicate it in a grid of 4 within itself and do the same with the upper right, bottom left and bottom right.
 My ultimate goal is to create a recursive function which does this over and over again in a grid.
 Starting off by building the base case and will try to add the recursion tomorrow.

+### Day 86

+Messed around with the Droste effect agaiun today.
+Just screwing with some parameters but you get good effects!
+Today I made Droste3 which is like a droste tunnel effect.